RyotaUshio/obsidian-pdf-plus/README.md

 - Always stick around Obsidian's built-in PDF viewer.
 - Don't introduce plugin-dependent stuff as much as possible.
   - It can be tolerated only if
-    - it brings a massive benifit
+    - it brings a massive benefit
     - and it won't leave anything that becomes just a random mess without this plugin.

 ## Support development